 Where do I seek support from once my treatment has finished?

-The CfN runs a support group once a month for those waiting for assessment/treatment, those who are undergoing treatment as well as those who have finished their course of treatment.
-Details of dates and times are visible within the CfN; however can also be provided upon request.
+We also offer a support group which runs once a month and is led by the Chaplaincy service here at NHFT.
+This peer support group is available for those waiting for assessment/treatment, those who are undergoing treatment and those who have finished their course of treatment.
+It is an opportunity to meet other people that are or have had TMS treatment and seek peer support.
+Details of dates and times are available at the Centre and can also be provided upon request.

 Will I be able to return to the service for more treatment in the future?

 Discharge planning is something that you will work together with your named nurse once you commence treatment.
 The hope is that one course of rTMS treatment will be effective in managing your symptoms and there may not be a need to return for more treatment in the future.
 Depending on your response a decision will be made together with your name nurse about future access to the service.